The E4 Award29 March 2018

 Criteria: The winner must have finished her/his PhD no more than 12 years prior to the deadline (MSc students and PhD students are also eligible).
 Ecography realizes that life intervenes occasionally, so this cut-off is meant to be a suggestion and not a hard requirement.
 However, applicants should provide an explanation if they are requesting an exception (e.g. absence due to family leave, dramatic shifts in research area, etc.).

-Selection committee: Robert Holt, David Nogues-Bravo and Rob Colwell
+Selection committee and handling editors: Robert Holt, David Nogues-Bravo and Rob Colwell

 Learn more about The E4 Award at Ecography.org or follow us on twitter @EcographyJourna or find us on Facebook.